ArcGEO/sentinel2-raster_types/README.md

 <img src="./images/AddRasterToMosaicDataset.png" width="440">

+However, I also provide [python geoprocessing toolbox](./Toolbox/Sentinel-2-Toolbox.zip) with tools that help you to create appropriate mosaic dataset and add rasters to it.
+Three tools are included - *Create Mosaic Dataset*, *Create Cloud Mask FeatureClass*, *Add Tiles*.

-However, I provide also sample script ([SentinelImporter.py](./SentinelImporter.py)) that can help you to create the mosaic dataset and load all tiles from a directory (recursive).
+If you like to include it to a larger scenario you can use the sample script ([SentinelImporter.py](./SentinelImporter.py)) that can help you to create the mosaic dataset and add all tiles from a directory (recursive).

 To create a mosaic dataset for your imaginery just call (just take care of the spatial reference)
 ```SentinelImporter.createMosaicDataset(workspace, "mosaic_dataset_name", "10m", arcpy.SpatialReference(32634))```